By Greg Van Alstyne with input from the sLab community.

 An inaugural SFI faculty group was convened by Lenore to advise and develop SFI courses, including veteran OCAD full professors, Helen Kerr and Jeremy Bowes, sLab's Van Alstyne, Drs Peter H Jones and Nabil Harfoush, Suzanne Stein of Super Ordinary Lab, and later, Stephen Davies and Michele Mastroeni.
 Anchored by Lenore, who wielded deep managerial experience as OCAD's former Dean of Design, the group forged an original and legible curriculum at the intersection of design, culture, organization, futures and emergence.
 Tactically and pedagogically, this curricular mix was supported by twin 'lingua franca': systems thinking and visual thinking.

 The community was supported and animated by sLab's program of co-creative research, frequent public events, publishing & mobilizing.
 With these intentional boosts in visibility, and an unparalleled level of commitment from program director and faculty, the SFI MDes program quickly grew to become the largest graduate program at OCAD University.
 Against this backdrop, sLab was able to demonstrate values-centred, ethical commitment to long-term thinking, intergenerational wisdom, and transdisciplinary, poly-centric knowledge transfer.
 From day one our practice centred on participatory foresight and systemic design.
-This was not an "easy sell" but it did distinguish our work from mainstream design thinking.
-Our students later reported, cheerfully, that "foresight is not a door-opener, but it is a differentiator!"
+Initially this was not an "easy sell" but it did distinguish our work from mainstream design thinking.
+Our students later reported, with tempered excitement, that "foresight is not a door-opener, but it is a differentiator."

 New insights and forms of knowledge have been developed in the crucible of participatory action research projects, woven into classroom experience, elaborated in numerous grad student projects, and further tested by alumni in their new positions in the field.
 Emboldened by trust gained in these engagements, core SFI faculty have introduced new and different kinds of risks and rewards in innumerable classroom encounters.
 Our students are not fresh from undergrad, rather they are "seekers on a mission" -- talented, questioning and demanding mid-career professionals, who have painstakingly searched for an alternative to the status quo educational path.
 Our vital community has found heuristics, language, conceptual and practical structures for integrating design thinking, organizational thinking and futures thinking in an approach to realizing themselves as wholistic changemakers with newfound agency and accountability.